-Buying a Boxer Puppy
+Buying a Boxer Puppy (version 20/10/2022)

 Please find below some information formulated by the Boxer Breed Council (from the 15 Boxer Breed Clubs across the U.K.) to help you find a pedigree boxer puppy that will delight your family for years.
 Please read it all, it really is worth a few minutes of your time to open your eyes and ensure all the important areas of puppy purchasing are covered.